WebOfTrustInfo/verifiable-news/brainstorming.md

 `[claim id="http://www.remoteclaim.com/claims/ebfeb1f712ebc6f1c276e12ec21"]`

 ### Dependencies
 Factual claims can be used or referenced from articles and have dependency relationships with article objects.
+News articles depend on other articles and, pertinent to this discussion, news articles depend on facts.

 The plugins can process blog article creation, editing and deletion events to process dependency graphs across factual claim producers and consumers.
 Users can automatically subscribe to remote factual claims’ update events as their blog articles depend on remote factual claims.
 That is, the plugins can also receive subscription requests and subscription cancelation requests to the update and deletion events of factual claims as other users make use of their factual claims.